SovereignCloudStack/k8s-harbor/docs/harbor_backup_restore.md

 Swift object store service does not support application credentials authentication to access S3 API.
 To authenticate in S3 API, you should generate and use the EC2 credentials mechanism.
+Note that EC2 credentials are associated with a user and are scoped only to a specific project.
+EC2 credentials are not protected by limited roles, expiration time, or access rules, therefore they have the same access as the user who created them.
+If you want to restrict EC2 credentials you could use application credentials for their creation, then EC2 credentials should inherit a (potentially) limited subset of roles that creator owns (see [this](https://opendev.org/openstack/keystone/commit/487c7276c7608fb11086b9875b0d7cc7cf594a5a) for details).

 You can generate EC2 credentials as follows:

 ```bash
 $ openstack ec2 credentials create